amplication/bookstore-blog/README.md

 #### argo cd authentication

 Before we can configure Argo CD to start managing the application's Kubernetes resources, we need to make sure that Argo CD can access the cluster configuration repository.
 Repository details are stored in secret resources.
-Authentication can be handeld in different ways, but for this demonstration we'll use HTTPS.
+Authentication can be handled in different ways, but for this demonstration we'll use HTTPS.

 `syntax`
 ```yaml